garrettwrong/cuTWED/README.md

 For the CUDA code you will need NVCC, a CUDA capable card and CMake.
 Otherwise, the CUDA code has no dependencies.

+If you do not have CMake or it is too old, a lot of people just pip install it `pip install cmake>=3.11`.

 For the Python binding `pip` manages the specific depends and installation of the Python interface after you have built the main CUDA C library.
 Generally requires `numpy`, `pycuda`, and `cffi`.
 I recommend you use virtualenv or conda to manage python.